KQM-git/HSRNews/readme.md

 ### Known Issues

+#### ■2023/06/12

+- There is a known issue where there is a mix-up with the Trailbalzer's gender in certain scenes in the "Everwinter City Museum Ledger of Curiosities" event.
+This issue will be fixed in the future.

 #### ■2023/06/09

 - There is an issue where the effect of Silver Wolf (The Nihility: Quantum)'s Eidolon 2 — Zombie Network abnormally disappears.
 The Crew has investigated and confirmed the specific situations that cause this issue, which are listed below.
 This issue will be fixed in version 1.2.